DanielScholzde/in-memory-db/Readme.md

     - Parallel reading with many threads is no problem at all
 - Isolation level is always 'Serializable' (highest possible)
 - Database reports may run over hours with no disadvantages (no blocking of other reads/writes to database)
-    - Reports are consistent because of 'serializable' isolation level (whole report has exactly one consistent SnapShot as source)
+    - Reports are consistent because of 'serializable' isolation level (whole report has exactly one consistent snapshot as source)
 - Circular dependencies are no problem (even self-references are permitted)
     - Bidirectional mapping is supplied out of the box
 - Immutable datastructures